fbrianzy/emotion-classifier-using-audio/README.md

 - 💡 Gaussian Naive Bayes
 - 💻 Support Vector Machine (SVM)

-Simply upload your `.wav` file and see the magic happen — complete with emotion predictions, waveform plots, spectrograms, and feature importance charts!
+Simply upload your `.wav` file and see the magic happen.
+Complete with emotion predictions, waveform plots, spectrograms, and feature importance charts!

 ---